ceumicrodata/handbook/onboarding/server.md

 ### Linux

-You can connect to the servers from a Terminal window using either of the following commands \(substitute your username and port number appropriately\):
+You can connect to the server from a Terminal window using the following command \(substitute your username and port number appropriately\):

 ```text
   $ ssh USER@haflinger.ceu.hu -p PORT -X